Cmdr-Mark/PGL2-Skeins/README.md

 # PGL2-Skein-Algebras-on-Surfaces
 A Repository for working on a TeX Paper.
 How Exciting.

-PGL2-Skein-Algebras-on-Surfaces/src/ contains all of the individual sections of the paper

-PGL2-Skein-Algebras-on-Surfaces/main.tex contains is the main tex file
+[This folder](PGL2-Skeins/src) contains all sections as individual tex files and [this file](main.tex) is the file that compiles the full paper.